scherzoq/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 # The-Tech-Academy-Basic-C-Sharp-Projects
-The Tech Academy basic C-Sharp projects
+A repository for basic to intermediate C# projects completed for The Tech Academy's C# and .NET Framework Boot Camp.